ahakola/AzeritePowerWeights/README.md

 ## !!
 WARNING: READ THIS BEFORE USING THIS ADDON !!

-Current `Default-scales` were quickly put together using `SimulationCraft` and `Excel` and **they probably aren't anywhere near the right weights**.
-SimulationCraft doesn't support healers and, at the time of simulations, Protection Warriors and for some reason I didn't get any usable results for Guardian Druids `Default Defensive -scales`.
+Most of the current `Default-scales` are done by myself using `SimulationCraft` and `Excel` and **might contain some errors**. `SimulationCraft` doesn't support healers and, at the time of my last simulations, Protection Warriors.

+These `Default-scales` are ment to be a all-around starter weights for people who aren't good at simulating their own results.
+For more accurate and up to date results, I strongly suggest either simulating your own results tailored for your own characters or search for import-strings at sites specialized in theorycrafting for your own class or sites specialized at doing simulations for all the different classes and specializations.

+At the time of writing this, at least https://www.herodamage.com/ and https://bloodmallet.com/ provides import-strings for all the specializations supported by `SimulationCraft` (I'm not affiliated with these sites).

-If you have good source for ranking Azerite powers for your own spec, you make and export the best Custom-scale for your spec yourself, or you can help me improve my SimulationCraft templates, don't hesitate to contact me via PM, comment or ticket so I can improve the `Default-scales`.
+If you have good source for ranking Azerite powers for your own spec, you make and export the best Custom-scale for your spec yourself, or you can help me improve my `SimulationCraft` templates, don't hesitate to contact me via PM, comment or ticket so I can improve the `Default-scales`.

 ---